 5. What happens if a Driver question is deactivated?

 If the core Driver question is turned off but the sub-drivers are retained, both the driver and sub-driver can come up as key drivers of engagement.
 The driver can be a priority because it is the average of all scores associated with the driver (both core and sub-driver questions).

 If a specific sub-driver is a priority or a strength, it will appear in “Key drivers of engagement” in the dashboard.
 If not, it will only show core drivers.
 Below an example of how the sub-driver under "Strategy" called "Mission" is identified as a Strength, even though the core driver is also marked as such.

 6. Why don't I have any strengths or priorities?

 In some instances, you may not see any strengths or priorities on your dashboard.
 This is normal and means that the factors applied in the calculation of strengths and priorities have not been met.
-For a strength or priority to show on your dashboard, the score would need to be in the top or bottom 25% compared to the benchmark, or have a significant impact on the engagement score, or both of the above.
+For a strength or priority to show on your dashboard, the score would need to be in the 75th percentile of the benchmark, or have a significant impact on the engagement score, or both of the above.

 7. I have direct reports and all reports.
 Why don't I see any priorities and strengths for my direct reports dashboard?